Book Review for “Foreign Bodies” by Cynthia Ozick.

 In short, this novel is masterful in how ultimately simple and evocative it is, while involving such complex emotions and relationships.
 Each character has a role to play, no matter how minor, and each event leads to some type of discovery.
 Furthermore, everything here comes together beautifully, even when we realize that some things have no real conclusion.
 This is Ozick’s true talent, and why I’ll be reading many more of her works from now on.
 Therefore, I highly recommend this novel, and can give it a full five out of five stars.
 (PS: If any of this review is confusing, including the title, you’ll just have to read the book to understand what I mean.)

-“Foreign Bodies” by Cynthia Ozick is available from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), from the website eBooks.com, iTunes (iBook or audiobook), the Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books or from an IndieBound store near you.
+“Foreign Bodies” by Cynthia Ozick is available (via these affiliate links) from Amazon, Kobo Books (for other eReader formats), from the website eBooks.com, iTunes (iBook or audiobook), the Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books or from an IndieBound store near you.